kaiyungtan/Real-Estate-data-analysis/README.md

 8. Update repository (Adam,Joffery,Mathieu)

 ## 1. Request & technical challenge
 Our goal is to clean and do a complete analysis and interpretation of the dataset.
+As we are manipulating real estate data, we decided to add geographical data to our dataset.

 ### Adding geographical data
 Based on the request, we decided to search for additional informations about the location of the dataframe's observations.